defconfurs/dcfurs-badge-dc33/README.md

 ## Firmware

 We will be promoting builds from this repo to releases perodically, see the releases section for the latest firmware.

+If you want to try out the latest greatest build, you can navigate to the Actions section, click on the title of an action and download the built UF2 file from the Artifacts section.

 ## Updating